Nigel Kneale: 1958–1966: Film screenplays and adaptations

-1963–1974: Return to BBC
+1963–1974: Return to the BBC

 Kneale returned to writing for television with the BBC when his play The Road was broadcast in September 1963.
 The play concerned the population of an 18th-century village who become haunted by visions of a future nuclear war, and was followed by several one-off dramas for the BBC over the following decade, including two entries into BBC1's The Wednesday Play anthology strand.
 During this period he was regarded as one of the finest writers working for the BBC by Shaun Sutton, the Head of Drama for BBC television.
 Kneale did his first work for the ITV network during this time, writing a one-off play called The Crunch for the ATV company in 1964.

 A particular critical success was The Year of the Sex Olympics, broadcast as part of BBC2's Theatre 625 series in July 1968.
-In the programme, a group of people creates a show-within-a-show called The Live Life Show, in which a family are filmed as they struggle to live on an isolated rural island. becomes a massive success, especially when a murderer is introduced into the set-up.
+In the programme, a group of people creates a show-within-a-show called The Live Life Show, in which a family are filmed as they struggle to live on an isolated rural island.
+It becomes a massive success, especially when a murderer is introduced into the set-up.
 The Year of the Sex Olympics has been praised for its foreshadowing of the rise of reality television programmes such as Big Brother (1999–present) and Celebrity Love Island (2005–2006).
 Critic Nancy Banks-Smith wrote in 2003 that: "In The Year of the Sex Olympics [Kneale] foretold the reality show and, in the scramble for greater sensation, its logical outcome ...
 This is satire from a TV insider, but it mutates into something far more desolate and disorientating."